Research Policies and Procedures

-This policy covers the use of non-mammalian vertebrates (i.e., fishes, amphibians, reptiles, and birds)for research and teaching at Fairleigh Dickinson University (FDU).
-It addresses animal welfare withrespect to compliance with federal and state legislation, acquisition and maintenance, animal care and use, and implications for funding and publication in peer-reviewed journals.
-Mammals (such as miceand rats) are specifically not covered in this policy, and are not currently being considered for use in research or teaching at FDU.
+This policy covers the use of vertebrates (i.e., fishes, amphibians, reptiles, birds, and mammals) for research and teaching at Fairleigh Dickinson University (FDU).
+It addresses animal welfare with respect to compliance with federal and state legislation, the role of the Institutional Animal Care and Use Committee, animal acquisition and maintenance, animal care and use, and implications for funding and publication in peer-reviewed journals.

 Conflict of Interest in Research

 Fairleigh Dickinson University faculty and other research personnel, or “investigators” may have relationships with entities outside of the University that reasonably appear to be related to their institutional responsibilities.
 In accordance with Public Health Service (PHS) Policy 42 CFR Part 50 Subpart F an investigator’s Significant Financial Interests (SFI) must be disclosed to the University.
 If the nature of the significant financial interest is such that it affects (or is perceived to affect) the design, reporting and conduct of PHS sponsored research, the University is required to identify, manage, reduce, or eliminate the real or perceived financial conflict of interest in a timely manner.

 Policy on Research Misconduct